-This RF is also applied to any associated facilities or activities that are not directly funded as part of the project but, in the judgment of the World Bank, are: (a) directly and significantly related to the project; (b) carried out, or planned to be carried out, contemporaneously with the project; and (c) necessary for the project to be viable and would not have been constructed, expanded or conducted if the project did not exist.
+This RF is also applied to any associated facilities or activities that are not directly funded as part of the Parent Project, including the Additional Financing but, in the judgment of the World Bank, are: (a) directly and significantly related to the parent and additional financing; (b) carried out, or planned to be carried out, contemporaneously with the project; and (c) necessary for the parent and additional financing to be viable and would not have been constructed, expanded or conducted if did not exist.
 For facilities or activities to be Associated Facilities, they must meet all three criteria.